Design, Operation and Maintenance of HVAC Systems

 - Air-cooled condensers: clearance, warm air recirculation, dirt clogging, and low-ambient air control.

 - Troubleshooting Case Studies

-Dr. Hamed has more than 30 years of industrial experience in the field of thermal engineering, five years of which as Director of Research and Product Development in Canada.
+Mohamed is a Full Professor at the Department of Mechanical Engineering and the founding director of the Thermal Processing Laboratory (TPL) at McMaster University. & has more than 35 years of industrial experience in the field of thermal engineering.
 Dr. Hamed has developed and presented numerous training courses and seminars in the field of HVAC and Refrigeration Systems, Renewable Energy Systems, Energy Conservation and Management, Boiling Heat Transfer, and Two-phase Flows.
 He has served as a consultant in many projects in Canada and abroad.